JustinHoyt/sdl_ios_guides/docs/Displaying Information/Designing the User Interface/index.md

 ```

 ### Available Templates
 There are fifteen standard templates to choose from, however some head units may only support a subset of these templates.
-Please check the `RegisterAppInterface` response for the supported templates.
-The following examples show how templates will appear on the generic head unit.
+Please check `SystemCapabilityManager` for the supported templates.
+The following examples show how templates will appear on the [Generic HMI](https://github.com/smartdevicelink/generic_hmi) and [Ford's SYNC 3 HMI](https://developer.ford.com).

 #### 1. Media - with and without progress bar
 ##### Generic HMI